Policy Development and Administration

-Operating units, departments and colleges may establish "internal" policies and operating procedures applicable to their units but in no case shall they conflict with or supersede applicable law or university polices established by the council of trustees and the president.
+Operating units, departments and colleges may establish "internal" policies and operating procedures applicable to their units but in no case shall they conflict with or supersede applicable law or university polices established by the president.

-Internal policies and operating procedures a approved by the senior officer and by the divisional vice president to whom the unit reports prior to its establishment.
+Internal policies and operating procedures are approved by the senior officer and by the divisional vice president to whom the unit reports prior to its establishment.

 Regular Review of university Policies: